-NO_x emissions have decreased, although not at the magnitude of SO_2 reductions, resulting in the visibility impairment contribution from NO_x being a greater percentage than previously.
-NO_x emissions are not as heavily attributable to single point sources like SO_2 , but instead are spread among many smaller sources.
+$NO_x$ emissions have decreased, although not at the magnitude of $SO_2$ reductions, resulting in the visibility impairment contribution from $NO_x$ being a greater percentage than previously. $NO_x$ emissions are not as heavily attributable to single point sources like $SO_2$ , but instead are spread among many smaller sources.
 Analyzing the impact of these sources will be key to future implementation periods, including the contribution from mobile sources in large metropolitan areas from which winter air masses flow.
 DEQ expects future attainment of NAAQS in the Midwest, along with any reduction in mobile source emissions, will greatly improve visibility conditions at the WMWA.

 For Planning Period 2, DEQ incorporates into its long-term strategy the ongoing air pollution control programs, the Smoke Management Plan, and the construction regulations in OAC 252:100-29 as discussed below in Sections 6.9.1, 6.9.2, and 6.9.3, respectively.
 In addition, DEQ incorporates into its long-term strategy, the reductions documented in the four-factor analyses discussed in Section 6.4 above.
-See also Appendices E, F & G. Specifically, requirements and limitations associated with ONEOK's removal of seven engines and commitment to removing the remaining six before the end of Planning Period 2 (i.e., 12/31/2028) at the Maysville Gas Plant as agreed to in Regional Haze Agreement No. 22-085.
-The federally enforceable changes will reduce facility-wide NO_x emissions substantially.
-ONEOK reported 1,093 tons in 2016 and had already reduced NO_x emissions to 148 TPY in 2021.
+See also Appendices E, F & G. This includes the addition of AFRC and NSCR to engine CM-2322 at the Mustang Binger Gas Plant within one year of EPA's approval per Section 6.4.2.3.
+These controls will be added to the facility's permit and include updated NOx emission limits consistent with the four-factor response submitted by Mustang Gas (9.00 g/hp-hr and 104.29 TPY).
+Standard reporting and recordkeeping requirements for engines with controls will also be included in the permit.
+The LTS also includes the requirements and limitations associated with ONEOK's removal of seven engines and commitment to removing the remaining six before the end of Planning Period 2 (i.e., 12/31/2028) at the Maysville Gas Plant as agreed to in Regional Haze Agreement No. 22-085.
+The federally enforceable changes will reduce facility-wide NOx emissions substantially.
+ONEOK reported 1,093 tons in 2016 and had already reduced $NO_x$ emissions to 148 TPY in 2021.
 Further reductions will occur when the remaining engines are removed.